 Typical Autoencoder Models

 Suppose we have only input features, denoted by .
 Think about PCA, we can easily find a way to reconstruct them into lower dimensional representations.
-Autoencoder could achieve the similar goal, but no restricted to a lower dimension.
+Autoencoder could achieve a similar goal, but not restricted to a lower dimension.

 The figure is from Andrew Ng’s lecture notes , a simple model of the autoencoder.
 It is a 3-layer fully-connected neural network with bias units.
 The model is to learn the function which let , instead of “=” in the middle — make no sense.
 Usually, we add some noise during training — will explain later in the post.